expo/expo/docs/versions/v13.0.0/guides/using-apollo.md

 `)(PostList);
 ```

-You are now ready to use GraphQL in your Exponent app.
-For an in-depth tutorial read the [Learn Apollo Exponent guide](https://www.learnapollo.com/tutorial-react-native-exponent/rne-01) which will walk you through the process of building a Pokédex Exponent app with Apollo.
+You are now ready to use GraphQL in your Expo app.
+For an in-depth tutorial read the [Learn Apollo Expo guide](https://www.learnapollo.com/tutorial-react-native-exponent/rne-01) which will walk you through the process of building a Pokédex Expo app with Apollo.
 To learn how to do mutations, subscriptions, pagination, optimistic UI, and more go to the Apollo React documentation at [dev.apollodata.com/react](http://dev.apollodata.com/react/).
-Everything you learn there will work out of the box with Exponent and React Native.
+Everything you learn there will work out of the box with Expo and React Native.

 There are some Apollo examples written in React Native that you may wish to refer to.
-All the code should work equally well with Exponent.
+All the code should work equally well with Expo.

 1. The [“Hello World” example](https://github.com/apollostack/frontpage-react-native-app) used at dev.apolldata.com.
 2. A [GitHub API Example](https://github.com/apollostack/GitHub-GraphQL-API-Example) built to work with GitHub’s new GraphQL API.